Add an Elastic Kubernetes Service Instance Profile Cluster

 1. Save the file and exit your text editor.

-Add Your EKS Instance Profile Cluster in StrongDM
+Add Your EKS Instance Profile Cluster in the StrongDM Admin UI

 1. Log in to the Admin UI and go to Infrastructure > Clusters.